mplesser/azcam/docs/docs/advanced.md

   * Reserved - 2410
   * Reserved - 2411

-Ports 2400 and 2401 are typically reserved for the *azcammonitor* process which can monitor and control all *azcam* proceses on a single host.
+Ports 2400 and 2401 are reserved for the *azcammonitor* process which can monitor and control all *azcam* proceses on a single host.